-- Our common stock has only been publicly traded since September 2015 and, accordingly, we do not have sufficient history to estimate the volatility of our common stock.
-We calculate expected volatility based on reported data for selected similar publicly traded companies for which the historical information is available.
-For the purpose of identifying peer companies, we consider characteristics such as enterprise value, risk profiles, position within the industry and length of historical share price information.
+- The fair value of our common stock used to determine the exercise price and fair value of our stock options is based on the closing price of our common stock on the date of the grant. - Our common stock has only been publicly traded since September 2015 and, accordingly, we do not have sufficient historical and implied volatility data for our common stock necessary to estimate the expected the volatility of our common stock over a period of time commensurate with the expected term of our stock option awards.
+As a result, we estimate expected volatility based on the historical volatility of both our common stock and the common stock of a selected peer group of similar publicly traded companies for which sufficient historical volatility data is available.
+Due to the lack of historical volatility data for our common stock, we place a higher weight on the historical volatility of the selected peer group in estimating expected volatility.
+We compute the historical volatility data using the daily closing prices for the selected companies' shares during a period equivalent to the expected term of the stock option awards.
+For the purpose of identifying the selected peer group companies, we consider characteristics such as enterprise value, risk profiles, position within the industry and length of historical share price information.
 We focus our peer group company selection on companies that operate within the biotechnology industry, and specifically on companies that use gene therapy, or similar technologies, for treating diseases and/or are focused on treating diseases in our development pipeline or our licensees' pipelines.
-We ensure that the companies selected have a sufficient trading history to provide meaningful data to estimate the expected volatility of our common stock over the expected term of stock options we have granted.
-We plan to continue to use the guideline peer group volatility information until the historical volatility of our common stock is sufficient to measure expected volatility for future option grants; - The assumed dividend yield of zero is based on our expectation of not paying dividends for the foreseeable future; - We determine the average expected life of "plain vanilla" stock options based on the simplified method in accordance with SEC Staff Accounting Bulletin Nos.
+We plan to continue using historical peer group volatility data as an input to estimate expected volatility until a sufficient amount of historical volatility data for our common stock becomes available.

+- We estimate the expected term of "plain vanilla" stock options granted to employees based on the simplified method in accordance with SEC Staff Accounting Bulletin Nos.
 107 and 110, as our common stock has only been publicly traded since September 2015.
-We expect to use the simplified method until we have sufficient historical exercise data to provide a reasonable basis upon which to estimate expected term; and - We determine the risk-free interest rate by reference to implied yields available from U.S. Treasury securities with a remaining term equal to the expected life assumed at the date of grant; and
+Using the simplified method, the expected term of the award equals the arithmetic average of the vesting term and the original contractual term of the option.
+We expect to use the simplified method to estimate the expected term of stock options granted to employees until we have sufficient historical exercise data to provide a reasonable basis upon which to estimate expected term.
+For stock options granted to nonemployees, we use the contractual term of the award rather than the expected term to estimate the fair value of the award. - We estimate the risk-free interest rates for periods within the expected term of our stock options based on the rates of U.S. Treasury securities with maturity dates commensurate with the expected term of the associated awards. - The assumed dividend yield is zero is based on our history of not paying dividends and expectation of not paying dividends for the foreseeable future.

-The fair value of restricted stock units is determined based on the fair value of our common stock on the date of the grant.
+We estimate the fair value of our restricted stock units based on the closing price of our common stock on the date of the grant.